osu-crypto/BaRK-OPRF/README.md

 Our code utilizes some parts of:
 * [`cryptoTools`](https://github.com/ladnir/cryptoTools) provided by [Peter Rindal](http://web.engr.oregonstate.edu/~rindalp/).
 We would like to thank Peter Rindal for contributing libraries and helpful suggestions to our protocol implementation.
 * [`ENCRYPTO_utils`](https://github.com/encryptogroup/ENCRYPTO_utils) provided by [Michael Zohner](https://sites.google.com/site/mizohner/).

+We would like to thank all the users for pointing out the compiling bugs that appear on different operation systems and supporting us to fix them

 For computing 2-party PSI with **NO** stash bins, we refer to efficient  [`libPSI`](https://github.com/osu-crypto/libPSI).